Varun09-cloud/desk-buddy-macropad/README.md

-# desk-buddy-macropad
+# Desk Buddy Macropad

-A USB desk companion with a pixel-art pet displayed on an OLED screen.
-The pet changes animations based on work modes like music, gaming, and productivity, with a rotary encoder for audio control.
+A USB desk companion that displays a pixel-art pet on a small OLED screen.
+The pet changes animations depending on the selected mode such as music, gaming, or productivity.

+## Planned Features
+- Pixel-art desk buddy with multiple modes
+- Rotary encoder for volume control
+- Mode-switch button
+- OLED display (0.91")
+- Custom PCB and 3D-printed case

+## Current Status
+- Project repository created
+- Concept and modes finalized
+- Hardware schematic design in progress

+Built for Hack Club Hackpad.